The Nature of High-Redshift Massive Quiescent Galaxies -- Searching for RUBIES-UDS-QG-z7 in FLARES: Discussion

 The accretion rate follows the \cite{Bondi_1944} prescription $\dot{M}_{\mathrm{Bondi}} \propto \mathrm{M^{2}_{\bullet}}$, limited by the ratio of Bondi and viscous timescales and the Eddington rate $\dot{M}_{\mathrm{Edd}} \propto \mathrm{M_{\bullet}}$.
 These different mass dependencies cause small black holes to be limited more regularly, but massive black holes to be regulated by a larger absolute amount.
 Allowing super-Eddington accretion rates would preferentially heighten the intensity of feedback in massive galaxies and increase rates of quiescence.
 Any change that increases the volume of expelled gas will also regulate the mass of the black hole, but ensuring a higher ratio of energy is transferred thermally rather than kinetically could alleviate this \citep{Weinberger_2016, Beckmann_2017, Dave_2019}.
 In this regime, super-Eddington rates are capable of producing more massive black holes \citep{Massonneau_2023, Husko_2025}, potentially alleviating emerging tensions at high redshift \citep{Harikane_2023, Maiolino_2024, Juodzbalis_2025}.
-Among other differences, the COLIBRE simulations \citep{Schaye_2025} implement accretion rates of up to 100 times Eddington and reproduce the observations considered here far more accurately \citep{Chaikin_2025}.
+Among other differences, the \textsc{colibre} simulations \citep{Schaye_2025} implement accretion rates of up to 100 times Eddington and reproduce the observations considered here far more accurately \citep{Chaikin_2025}.
 These subgrid models are highly complex \citep{Dalla_2012, crain_eagle_2015, schaye_eagle_2015} and the overall effects of adjusting parameters can only be fully understood by running new simulations, preferably spanning a range of values.
+Furthermore, stellar and AGN feedback have been shown to be strongly coupled so cannot be fully evaluated in isolation \citep{Tillman_2023}.